anya-project/anya-project/readme.md

 *"Code by day, debug by night, eat at all times."* 🍜

-**Made with 💜 by Max Angkasa — somewhere in Jakarta, never going outside**
+**Made with 💜 by Anya Project — somewhere in Jakarta, never going outside**

 </div>